 Ok, now that disclaimers, caveats, and prerequisites are out of the way, let’s talk about who this does work for.

 I’m not a fan of newbies putting themselves into a caloric deficit.
 The first 6–12 months of a beginner’s physique journey is ‘primetime’ for growth.
-So take advantage of this period (the only exception to this rule is if you are really overweight or obese to begin with) .
+So take advantage of this period.
+The only exception to this rule is if you’re an overweight or obese beginner.

-Someone who is ‘Skinny Fat’ doesn’t have much muscle on their frame and are carrying a lot of fat, often around the stomach.
+Someone who is ‘skinny-fat’ doesn’t have much muscle on their frame and is carrying a lot of fat, often around the stomach.

 If you are someone who is naturally skinny, aka ‘the hard-gainer’ type — the recomp is not for you.
 Get into a caloric surplus and focus on gaining size and strength.
 Period.

 3. Anyone determined to stay lean year ’round